-All of our personnel who engage in insurance agency, brokering and claims adjusting activities are required under relevant PRC regulations to obtain a qualification certificate from the CIRC in order to conduct insurance agency, brokering or claims adjusting business.
-See "Item 4.B.
-Information on the Company-Business Overview-Regulation."
-In addition, we understand that the CIRC requires that every individual agent carry the qualification certificate and other credentials showing specific information when conducting agency business.
-Under the relevant PRC regulations, an insurance agency, brokerage or claims adjusting firm that retains unqualified personnel to engage in insurance intermediary activities may be fined up to RMB10,000.
-As of April 15, 2010, approximately 83.5% of our sales professionals had received a qualification certificate.
+All of our personnel who engage in insurance agency, brokering and claims adjusting activities are required under relevant PRC regulations to obtain a qualification certificate from the CIRC.
+See "Item 4.
+Information on the Company-B. Business Overview-Regulation."
+In addition, we understand that the CIRC requires that every individual agent carry the qualification certificate and other credentials showing specified information when conducting agency business.
+Under the relevant PRC regulations, an insurance agency, brokerage or claims adjusting firm that retains unqualified personnel to engage in insurance intermediary activities may be fined up to RMB10,000 per agency.
+Pursuant to the consultation papers on the Supervision of Insurance Sales Practitioners, Insurance Brokers and Claims Adjustors issued by the CIRC in April 2011, the fine may increase up to RMB30,000 per agency.
+As of March 31, 2012, approximately 86% of our sales professionals had received a qualification certificate.
 If more local CIRC agencies were to strictly enforce these regulations in the future, and if a substantial number of our sales forces remain unqualified, our business may be adversely affected.
 Moreover, we may be subject to fines and other administrative proceedings for the failure of our insurance professionals to obtain the necessary CIRC qualification certificate.
-Any such fines or administrative proceedings could materially and adversely affect our business, financial condition and results of operations.
+Such fines or administrative proceedings could materially and adversely affect our business, financial condition and results of operations.

-The implementation of the recently proposed insurance sales system reform involves substantial uncertainties and the feebased revenue scheme adopted by several of our affiliated property and casualty insurance agencies may be subject to challenge by the PRC tax authorities.
+The fee-based revenue scheme adopted by several of our affiliated property and casualty insurance agencies may be subject to challenge by the PRC tax authorities.